Nishanthnaa52/React-counter/README.md

 2. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-3. Open your browser and navigate to `http://localhost:3000` to see the application running.
+3. Open your browser and navigate to `http://localhost:5173` to see the application running.

 ## Building the Project